-The mission of CALS International Programs is to facilitate and expand international activities among CALS faculty, staff and students.
+The mission of CALS Global is to facilitate and expand international activities among CALS faculty, staff and students.

 The College’s international activities reflect the following underlying premises: